metabase/metabase/docs/installation-and-operation/running-metabase-on-heroku.md

 # Running Metabase on Heroku

+> Note: Metabase will be deprecating Heroku in an upcoming release.
+To migrate off Heroku, see our guide on [Migrating from Heroku to Metabase Cloud](https://www.metabase.com/cloud/docs/migrate/heroku).

-Currently in beta.
-We've run Metabase on Heroku and it works just fine, but it's not hardened for production use just yet.
-If you're up for it then give it a shot and let us know how we can make it better!
+We've run Metabase on Heroku and it works just fine, but it's not hardened for production.

 ### Launching Metabase